Free Tool — No App Needed

 IEP meetings

-If the school says your child's behavior "isn't a problem at school," your home documentation becomes the other side of the picture — the part they can't see and can't dismiss if it's written down.
+If the school says your child's behavior “isn't a problem at school,” your home documentation can become the other side of the picture — a clearer way to explain what is happening outside the classroom.

 Guide: Using tracker data as IEP evidence →